-Parameter Parametric value Indicator parametric value/unit Note Recommended frequency of analysis (by FBO) Ref: I.S.
+Parameter Parametric value Ref: Directive (EU) 2020/2184 Indicator parametric value/unit Note Recommended frequency of analysis (by FBO) Ref: I.S.
 432:2010 Residues: dissolved ozone 50 μg/L Apply only to spring water which is treated with ozone-enriched air.
 Criterion applies at the time of bottling or other form of packaging intended for the final consumer.
 Residues: bromates 3 μg/L Apply to natural mineral water and spring water which is treated with ozone-enriched air.
 Criterion applies at the time of bottling or other form of packaging intended for the final consumer.
-Residues: bromoforms I μg/L Apply only to spring water which is treated with ozone-enriched air.
+Yearly Residues: bromoforms Ι μg/L Apply only to spring water which is treated with ozone-enriched air.
 Criterion applies at the time of bottling or other form of packaging intended for the final consumer.
-Cadmium 5.0 μg/L Annually Chloride 250 mg/L The water should not be aggressive.
-Quarterly Chromium 50 μg/L Annually
+Cadmium 5.0 μg/L Annually Chloride 250 mg/L The water should not be corrosive.
+Quarterly Chromium 25 μg/L The parametric value of 25 μg/L shall be met, at the latest, by 12 January 2036.
+The parametric value for chromium until that date shall be 50 μg/L. Annually